- Home

 South Africa is the connectivity powerhouse of Africa — and a land of contradictions.
 In Cape Town’s Sea Point or Woodstock neighborhoods, you’ll pull 80-100 Mbps fiber, sip a flat white at a coworking space overlooking Table Mountain, and forget you’re not in Lisbon or Barcelona.
 Then Eskom announces Stage 4 load shedding, your router goes dark for three hours, and you scramble for a mobile hotspot before your afternoon Zoom call.
 That tension between first-world infrastructure and developing-world power reliability defines the South African internet experience.
 For digital nomads who prepare for load shedding and stay primarily in Cape Town, this is one of the best value-for-quality destinations on the planet.
 Outside the major metros, your mileage will vary dramatically.

-We tested connectivity across Cape Town, Johannesburg, Durban, and the Garden Route, measuring eSIM and local SIM performance, evaluating coworking WiFi under load, and stress-testing connections during load shedding.
-This guide covers everything you need to stay connected in South Africa in 2026.
+We tested connectivity across Cape Town, Johannesburg, Durban, and the Garden Route, measuring eSIM and local SIM performance and evaluating coworking WiFi under load.
+This guide covers everything you need to stay connected in South Africa in 2026 — including the significant improvement in the power situation since our previous tests.

 South Africa Internet at a Glance